Electroplated vs PVD Coated Sinks and Taps

-Dive in to the world of Clearwater PVD Kitchen Taps
+Dive in to the world of Clearwater PVD Kitchen Sinks and Taps

-New age tapware brings forth a unique sense of luxury with the power to transform any type of kitchen space.
-The trendy Clearwater PVD coated taps are an ideal pair to your kitchen sinks.
+New age fittings bring forth a unique sense of luxury with the power to transform any type of kitchen space.
+The trendy Clearwater PVD coated sinks and taps are an ideal combination for your kitchen.

-Clearwater range of kitchen taps are PVD coated for high durability and an attractive finish.
-The taps are long-lasting and low maintenance.
-Unparalleled in quality, the Clearwater taps are available in various distinct finishes: brushed copper, brushed bronze, matte black, brushed nickel, brushed chrome and so on.
+Clearwater range of kitchen sinks and taps are PVD coated for high durability and an attractive finish.
+The fittings are long-lasting and low maintenance.
+Unparalleled in quality, the Clearwater sinks and taps are available in various distinct finishes: artisan brass, brushed copper, brushed bronze, matte black, brushed nickel, brushed chrome and so on.

-So, now you know the difference between an electroplated kitchen tap and a PVD coated kitchen tap.
-If you are planning to renovate or style your kitchen, be sure to check out the Clearwater range of Kitchen Sink Taps and embrace luxury in your homes.
+So, now you know the difference between an electroplated kitchen surface and a PVD coated kitchen surface.
+If you are planning to renovate or style your kitchen, be sure to check out the Clearwater range of Kitchen Sink and Taps and embrace luxury in your homes.